FREE DOWNLOAD Subscribe NOW

 Head in the Clouds EP

-Anjali Asha is an Indo-Fijian and Mexican American singer/songwriter out of the Bay Area.
-She was born on April 20th, 1999, and her name translates to ‘A Divine Offering of Hope'.
-She is pursuing this career full time and plans to share her music with the world.
+Anjali Asha is an Indo-Fijian and Mexican American singer/songwriter out of the San Francisco Bay Area.
+She was born on April 20th, 1999, and her name translates to ‘A Divine Offering of Hope’, Anjali pursues this career full time to share her music with the world.

 Her father started out as a DJ before becoming a music producer and recording engineer which introduced her to the music industry at a very young age.
 Her parents unique cultural backgrounds influenced her with all kinds of music growing up such as Jazz, Blues, Soul, R&B, Hip Hop, Mariachi Bollywood, Techno and Reggae.
 She brings these influences with her in the studio and in her writing.